heremaps/xyz-documentation/docs/cli/xyz-shapefiles-docs.md

 Note that `mapshaper` can modify shapefiles directly, or convert shapefiles into GeoJSON.
 Converting to GeoJSON will give you more options and faster uploads when bringing the data into XYZ.
 The [mapshaper documentation](https://github.com/mbloch/mapshaper/wiki/Command-Reference) provides a wide variety of options, but a simple conversion command is:

 	mapshaper my_geodata.shp -o my_geodata.geojson

-(Note that you can also specify `-o format=geojson` but `mapshaper` will also attempt use the extension of the output filename to determine the format.)
+	here xyz upload spaceID -f my_geodata.geojson -a

+`-a` lets you interactively pick property values to convert into tags.
+You can use `-s` to stream the file and upload it much more quickly, but in this case you will need to specify the property keys with `-p`

+	here xyz upload spaceID -f my_geodata.geojson -p property_name -s

+Depending on the size of the shapefile you may be able to pipe the geojson from `mapshaper` directly to the XYZ HERE CLI, using the `-` option in `mapshaper`:

+	mapshaper my_geodata.shp -o format=geojson - | here xyz upload spaceID -a -t specific_tag

+You can also stream it:

+	mapshaper my_geodata.shp -o format=geojson - | here xyz upload spaceID -p property_name -t specific_tag -s

 ### HERE XYZ QGIS plugin

-QGIS is an open source desktop GIS tool that lets you edit, visualize, manage, analyse and convert geospatial data.
+QGIS is an open-source desktop GIS tool that lets you edit, visualize, manage, analyze and convert geospatial data.
 You can upload and download data from your XYZ spaces using the [HERE XYZ QGIS plugin](https://plugins.qgis.org/plugins/XYZHubConnector/).
 (The plugin is also available [on Github](https://github.com/heremaps/xyz-qgis-plugin).)

 You can install the HERE XYZ QGIS plugin from within QGIS Plugin search tool if you have the "show experimental plugins" option checked in the plugin console settings.